arthurstrokov/notepad_reminder_of_English_words/README.md

-Simple notepad to write for remember some english word
+# Simple notepad to remember some english word

+Also using abbyy translate api for translate english words